dtheras/Reading/README.md

 |Sheldon Wolin | Politics and Vision|
 | Sheldon Wolin | Political Theory as a Vocation |
 | Anna Akhmatova | Poem Without a Hero|
+| Sir John Glubb | The Fate of Empires and Search for Survival
 | Andrew Boyn | Beautiful Trouble: A Toolbox for Revolution |
 | James H. Cone | Said I Wasn't Gonna Tell Nobody|
 | Chris Hedges | American Facists: The Christian Right and the War on America|